 - Using a rubber band or pencil to keep your hands busy or chewing on gum or a lollipop can help to curb the urge to smoke by keeping your hands or your mouth busy.

 Many people find that they need some additional help to quit using tobacco.
 Numerous cessation programs are available to help make the transition to a tobacco-free life.
 Below is a brief listing.

-IUPUI Health Services
+IUPUI Campus Health